alpais/bimanual-task-motion-planning/README.md

 $ rosrun bimanual_action_planners peeling_demo.py
 ```

-You will need the whole Perception Module for detecting the Zucchini and computing its observable features,
+You will need the whole *Perception Module* for detecting the Zucchini and computing its observable features.
-Follow the instructions in [kinect-process-scene](https://github.com/nbfigueroa/kinect-process-scene)
+- Follow the instructions in [kinect-process-scene](https://github.com/nbfigueroa/kinect-process-scene)

 ---
 ###*Simulation* of a Bi-manual reaching motions: